slai7880/graph_extraction/README.md

 3. Detecting Edges

-    The program now should start to process the image.
+    The program should now ask the user if they want to thin the image.
+This technique aims to improve the accuracy for some images with a price of wait time but for now I haven't found it necessary on the example images in the input directory.
+Next the program will start to process the image.
 When it completes, it will again display all the detected edges with labels and ask the user to provide a sequence of indices indicating the false edges just like the find-vertices step.

 At the end a list of edges will be printed to the console.